AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 </tr>
 <tr>
 <td align="center"><img src="assets/do-not-localize/icon_channels.svg" width="60px"><br><p><b>When is it due?</b></p></td>
 <td><p> Because this message contains important information, the user expects it to be sent in real time.
-Consequently, the delay between the event being triggered and the message arriving therefore has to be very short.</p></td>
+Consequently, the delay between the event being triggered and the message arriving has to be very short.</p></td>
 </tr>
 <tr>
 <td align="center"><img src="assets/do-not-localize/icon_important.svg" width="60px"><br><p><b>Why is it important?</b></p></td>
-<td><p>A transactional message generally has high open rates.
-It should therefore be carefully designed as it can have a strong impact on the customers behavior.
+<td><p>Generally, a transactional message has high open rates.
+It should therefore be carefully designed as it can have a strong impact on the customers' behavior.
 It defines the client relation.</p></td>
 </tr>
 <tr>
 <td align="center"><img src="assets/do-not-localize/icon_example.svg" width="60px"><br><b>For example?</b></td>
-<td><p>It could be a welcome message after creating an account, a confirmation that an order has shipped, a bill, a message confirming a password change...</p></td>
+<td><p>It could be a welcome message after creating an account, a confirmation that an order has shipped, an invoice, a message confirming a password change, or a notification after a customer browsed your website...</p></td>
 </tr>
 </table>